Cosmological constraints on decaying axion-like particles: a global analysis: Conclusions

 In particular, the decays of ALPs into photons can modify both the abundances of light elements and the baryon-to-photon ratio $\eta_b$.
 As a result, we find that $[\ce{D}/\ce{H}]$ and $\Omega_b h^2$ are less tightly correlated in our model than in \LCDM (see \cref{fig:observables}).
 This makes it possible to achieve a slightly better fit to observations in our model than in \LCDM, although the Bayesian evidence does not prefer the ALP model over standard \LCDM.
 However, we did not find any allowed parameter regions in our model that would address the $\ce{^7Li}$ problem.

-Compared to previous results, we note that leaving the reheating temperature and nonthermal abundance as free parameters opens up parameter space for higher ALP masses, which are otherwise excluded by cosmological constraints (see \cref{fig:summary_plot}).
+Compared to previous results, we note that leaving the nonthermal abundance as a free parameter opens up parameter space for higher ALP masses, which are otherwise excluded by cosmological constraints (see \cref{fig:summary_plot}).
 Nonetheless, bounds on the decays of ALPs produced in \sn still provide relevant constraints in that region.
 This emphasises the importance of an analysis framework that allows for the inclusion of all relevant parameters and complementary constraints from astrophysics -- both of which can be achieved with global-fitting tools such as \gambit.

 Our findings also highlight the fact that measurements of the spectrum of the CMB from over 20 years ago can provide some of the leading cosmological constraints for ALPs with masses around the MeV scale.
 In particular, these constraints are stronger than those from the photodisintegration of light elements after BBN, which only constrain ALP masses $\gtrsim \SI{5}{\MeV}$.
 More accurate measurements from a future satellite mission such as PIXIE therefore promise substantially stronger constraints and the potential to discover weakly coupled MeV-scale ALPs via spectral distortions.